-Nowadays, many property policies include a mortgage clause similar to the one found in the ISO commercial property policy.
-Entitled Mortgageholders, this clause is located in the policy conditions.
+Many commercial property policies contain a mortgage clause similar to the one found in the ISO property policy.
+Entitled Mortgageholders, this clause is located under the heading Additional Conditions.
 It outlines the obligations the insurer must fulfill if mortgaged property is damaged or destroyed.
-This clause is considered a standard mortgage clause because it affords protections to lenders.

 Who Is Covered?

-If multiple lenders are listed in the policy, they are covered in order of precedence.
-For example, suppose that a policyholder has purchased a building with two mortgages (a first and a second).
+If multiple lenders are included in the policy, they are covered in order of precedence.
+For example, suppose a policyholder has purchased a building with both a first and a second mortgage.
 If the building burns down, the lender listed on the first mortgage will be paid.
-After the first lender has been compensated, the lender on the second mortgage will receive payment.
+The lender on the second mortgage will be paid after the first lender has been compensated.

 The mortgage clause covers each lender listed in the policy for loss or damage to the building or structure in which the lender has an interest.
+A lender has an insurable interest in mortgaged property because the building serves as collateral for the loan.
 Lenders receive payment "as their interests may appear."
 This means that the amount paid to each lender depends on the extent of damage to the insured building and the unpaid balance (principal and interest) of the loan.

-For example, suppose a fire destroys your warehouse.
-When the fire breaks out you owe Lucky Lending $750,000 in principal and accrued interest.
-Lucky's interest in the property is $750,000 so your insurer sends it a claim payment for that amount.
+For example, suppose a fire has destroyed your warehouse.
+When the fire broke out you owed Lucky Lending $750,000 in principal and accrued interest.
+Lucky's interest in the property is $750,000 so your insurer sends it a check for that amount.

-Note that any claim payment your insurer makes is subject to the limit on your policy.
-The limit is the most your insurer will pay for loss or damage in any one occurrence.
-If your warehouse is insured for $750,000, your insurer will pay no more than that amount to all covered parties combined (your company and all lenders).
+The limit that applies to your damaged property is the most your insurer will pay for loss or damage in any one occurrence regardless of the number of insured parties.
+If the building limit on the policy covering your warehouse is $750,000, your insurer will not pay more than that amount to all covered parties combined (your company and all lenders).

 Protections for the Lender